ogarciav/grex/README.md

 The *Growth-curve Explorer* is a visualization of a general equation that unifies many growth curve models and probability distributions.
 The original version is a Java applet described by García (2008), and available at http://forestgrowth.unbc.ca/grex/.
 Unfortunately, modern web browsers have dropped support for Java applets.
 Here are two alternatives:

 1. A translation of the applet into JavaScript by [CheerpJ](https://leaningtech.com/pages/cheerpj.htm).
-The code is in folder *docs* in this repository, and the app can be accessed at https://ogarciav.github.io/grex/.
+The code is in folder *docs* in this repository, and the app can be accessed at https://ogarciav.github.io/grex/ (be patient, loading can take a while).
 The original documentation has been slightly edited.

 2. A re-implementation as an *R Shiny* app, in folder *shiny*.
 The app can be run on https://oscargarcia.shinyapps.io/grex/.